marcopaspuel/image-data-registry-dvc/README.md

 This project uses **DVC** to build an image data registry.
 The registry is divided into **raw** data and **processed** datasets.

 - The [raw](raw) subdirectory contains the original files that come from the data collection, and they can be images or videos.
-- The [processed](processed) subdirectory contains the source code, the pipeline and the parameters used to convert the raw data into a dataset that can be use for training.
+- The [processed](processed) subdirectory contains source code, pipelines and parameters used to convert the raw data into a dataset that can be use for training.

 **DVC** works alongside **Git** and it helps to connect the data with the code.
 DVC uses Amazon S3, Microsoft Azure Blob